braindead25/Unsupervised-Learning-Trade-Ahead/README.md

 # Unsupervised-Learning-Trade-Ahead
 Stock Segmentation using Hierarchical and K-means Clustering

-• Appliedhierarchicalandk-meansclusteringalgorithmstosegmentandanalyzestockdataonthebasisofsome financial indicators like ROE, earnings per share, P/E ratio, etc. for improved insights. • Clusteredthestocksintofoursegmentsonthebasisoftheabovefinancialmetrics.
+• Applied hierarchical and k-means clustering algorithms to segment and analyze stock data on the basis of some financial indicators like ROE, earnings per share, P/E ratio, etc. for improved insights.

+• Clusteredthestocksintofoursegmentsonthebasisoftheabovefinancialmetrics.